 Some items, such as aircraft, boats, cars or other motorized vehicles, as well as used items or items purchased for resale, aren’t covered.

-The Chase Sapphire Reserve® card holders get complimentary DashPass membership on both DoorDash and Caviar.
-The DashPass membership includes no delivery fees and lower service fees on eligible orders for a minimum of one year.
-You’ll need to activate the offer by Dec.
-31, 2024.
+The Chase Sapphire Reserve® card holders get complimentary DashPass membership, which includes no delivery fees and lower service fees on eligible orders.
+You’ll need to activate this benefit by Dec.
+31, 2027.

 Luxury Hotels Benefits